park-sewon/coq-clerical/README.md

 [Clerical.Powerdomain.PowerdomainFixedpoints](./formalization/Powerdomain/PowerdomainFixedpoints.v)
 we prove the Least Fixed-point theorem for powerdomains and function types to a powerdomain.
-Again, we define general operations on monotone endofunctions, which are to obtain the supremums of the bottom chains, and prove that when the endofunctions are continuous, the supreumums are indeed the least fixed-points.
+Again, we define general operations on monotone endofunctions, which are to obtain the supremum of the bottom chains, and prove that when the endofunctions are continuous, the supremum is indeed a least fixed-point.

 In [Clerical.Powerdomain.PowerdomainSemantics](./formalization/Powerdomain/PowerdomainSemantics.v)
 we define powerdomain functions that are later used in the denotational semantics.